Quick Safety Tips

 - S - Squeeze.
 Squeeze down on the handle to extract the extinguishing material.

 - S - Sweep.
 Sweep the nozzle side-to-side across the entirety of the fire.

 - Fire Extinguisher disposal guidelines (PDF)

-Fire extinguishers should be placed on each level of your home, along with one in the garage, where they can be easily accessible.
+A multipurpose (class ABC) fire extinguisher should be placed on each level of your home, along with one in the garage, where they can be easily accessible.
 Fire extinguishers are inexpensive and most home improvement stores and large retail stores carry them for purchase.
 More information about fire extinguishers.

 Cardiopulmonary Resuscitation (CPR) on unresponsive persons can double or even triple a person's chance of survival after experiencing a cardiac emergency.
 If you come across an unresponsive person, remember these tips:

 - Shake and shout: make sure the person is unconscious without a pulse.
 Call 911.

 - If necessary, lay person flat onto floor - off of beds or chairs.